 - Does the Consumer Spending dataset represent annual amounts spent?

-- How can I get my data into Community Analyst?
+- How can I get my data into ArcGIS Community Analyst?

 - What is the daytime population data and where can I find it?

-- Where can I find more information about the data included in Community Analyst?
+- Where can I find more information about the data included in ArcGIS Community Analyst?

 - Is it possible to combine data from different countries?

-- In the Employment Infographics panel, how are the percentage of White Collar, Blue Collar and Other employment calculated?
+- In the Employment Infographics panel, how are the percentages of White Collar, Blue Collar, and Other employment calculated?

 - In the Crime Summary report, how are the Crime index values calculated for custom areas?

-For Excel files, the maximum file size is 1 MB, but there is no limit on the number of points that can be imported.
-For zipped shapefiles, the maximum file size is 3 MB, and there is a limit of 100 records.
-When there are more than 100 records, the first 100 will be imported.
+For Excel and .csv files, the maximum file size is 5 MB.
+There is no limit on the number of points you can import, but if your file contains more than 5000 standard geography records, you will need to select a maximum of 5000 of them.
+For zipped shapefiles, the maximum file size is 3 MB.
+There is also a limit of 1000 records when importing shapefiles.
 Files containing more than 1,000 records can't be imported.

 The Create PDF tool uses a special map service to transform the map you are viewing into a print quality, 300 DPI PDF.
 The layers and features may appear slightly different from the background maps in the application.
 If you have suggestions for improving the custom PDF maps, use the Feedback form available from the Home tab.

-- Click in the Tool Palette to open the Boundaries and Labels dialog.
+- Click the Boundaries button in the map tools to open the Boundaries and Labels dialog box.

 - Click the check box for the border and/or label you want and it appears on the map.

 Why can I find certain ZIP Codes when I use Find Location but not when I search for them as standard geographies?